Title IX Office About

 Title IX Office Reporting

-If you have questions about your reporting responsibilities, to make a Title IX report, and to ask questions about the UC Sexual Violence and Sexual Harassment Policy and the UC Santa Cruz Title IX Procedures contact:
+To make a Title IX report, for questions about reporting responsibilities, and questions about the UC Sexual Violence and Sexual Harassment Policy and the UC Santa Cruz Title IX Procedures contact:

 The Title IX Office's primary concern is creating safety and connecting complainants to resources.
 If the Title IX Office receives a report from a third party, we will send an email to the complainant to ensure that he/she/they is aware of resources, support, and safety measures that are available to them.
 The complainant is under no obligation to respond to Title IX.